Make DHEC clinic appointments online using Web Chat

-This notice describes how medical information about you may be used and disclosed and how you can get access to this information.
-Please read the notice below to proceed.
+You are about to enter a DHEC Web Chat for making public health clinic appointments.
+The notice below describes how medical information about you may be used and disclosed and how you can get access to this information.
+Please scroll and read the privacy notice below to proceed to the chat.

 Our Pledge Regarding Your Health Information:

 DHEC is committed to protecting the privacy of your health information.
 We create a record of the health care and services you receive in order to provide you with quality care and to comply with legal requirements.

 This Notice explains how we may use or release your health information, our obligations related to the use and release of your health information, and your rights regarding your health information.
 We are required by law to make sure that health information that identifies you is kept private, to give you this Notice of our legal duties and privacy practices with respect to your health information, to follow the terms of our current Notice, and to notify you in case of a breach of your unsecured protected health information.

 This Notice applies to all of the records of your care generated by DHEC, whether made by clinic personnel or another health care provider.
 The practices described in this Notice will be followed by all DHEC clinics, any member of a volunteer group we allow to help you while you are in this facility, and all employees, staff and other DHEC personnel.

 If you have any questions about this Notice of Privacy Practices, please contact: